openedx/edx-documentation/en_us/shared/students/SFD_certificates_OpenedXOnly.rst

   :alt: Dashboard with color indications for audit, honor code, and verified courses

 .. note:: Some courses might not offer certificates.
 If you want evidence that you completed the course, you can print a copy of the **Progress** page in the course.

 =========================
 Honor Code Certificates
 =========================

-Honor code certificates are free of charge to all students and are available for all except a few specific courses.
-When you audit a course, or you take a course that doesn't offer verified certificates, you'll automatically receive an honor code certificate if you meet the requirements to pass the course.
+Honor code certificates are free of charge to all learners and are available for all except a few specific courses.
+When you audit a course, or you take a course that does not offer verified certificates, you automatically receive an honor code certificate if you meet the requirements to pass the course.

 .. image:: /Images/SFD_HCCert.png
    :width: 500